 Features and Modes

-The better bike headlights will have multiple beam patterns and brightness’s.
-I personally feel much safer riding the streets with a flashing or pulsing beam for maximum visibility because Im not so much worried about being able to see in front of me as being seen by oncoming traffic.
+The better LED lights for bikes will have multiple beam patterns and brightness’s.
+I personally feel much safer riding the streets with a flashing or pulsing beam for maximum visibility because I’m not so much worried about being able to see in front of me as being seen by oncoming traffic.

 There are two main ways to mount your bike headlight.
 The most common being on the handle bars but some offer dual mounts and can be used on your bike helmet as well.